Serve on Our Boards

-Do you want to serve with a team of dedicated fellow board members across the country working to end the cycle of youth homelessness, one life at a time?
+Do you want to serve with a team of dedicated fellow board members across the country working to end the cycle of youth homelessness?
 Join a nationwide non-profit organization recognized by three presidential administrations with a thirty-year history of meeting the needs of youth and young adults who have fallen through the cracks and need support to move from surviving to thriving.

 We are 501(c)3 organization providing a combination of street outreach, drop-in center programs, mentoring, and housing support in 18 locations in 12 states to youth under the age of 25 experiencing homelessness, or at risk of homelessness.
 We are seeking national board members with a strong sense of integrity, commitment, and dedication to implementing our mission in the community.
 We are proud of our current board’s diversity in terms of experience, skillset, employment, geography, gender, race, ethnicity, sexual orientation, national origin, and socioeconomic status.